Muffin the Mule

-Muffin the Mule is an animated puppet animal character in a British 1946 to 1955 television show for pre-school children.
-The puppet had been made in the year 1933 for Hogarth Puppets.
-The original TV shows featuring the animal character himself were presented by Annette Mills, and broadcast live by the BBC from their studios at Alexandra Palace from Autumn 1946 to Winter 1952.
+Muffin the Mule is an animated puppet animal character in a British 1946 to 1955 television show for children.
+The puppet was made in 1933 for Ann Hogarth.
+The original TV shows featuring the animal character himself were presented by Annette Mills, and broadcast live by the BBC from their studios at Alexandra Palace from autumn 1946 to winter 1954.
 Mills and the puppet continued with programmes that were broadcast until 1955, when Mills died.
 The television series then transferred to ITV in 1956 and 1957.
-A modern animated version of Muffin the Mule aired on the British CBeebies channel between Autumn 2005 and Summer Coral Cruiser in the United Kingdom.
+A modern animated version of Muffin the Mule aired on the British CBeebies channel between autumn 2005 and early summer 2011 in the United Kingdom.